costs-to-expect/api/README.md

 Costs to Expect is a service which focuses on tracking and forecasting expenses.
-The Costs to Expect API is the backbone of the service and is not going to be limited to expenses; however, we figured that it was an excellent place to start.
+The Costs to Expect API is the backbone of the service and is not going to be limited to tracking expenses; however, we figured that it was an excellent place to start.

 ## Documentation

-The documentation for Costs to Expect API can be found at [postman.costs-to-expect.com](https://postman.costs-to-expect.com?version=latest).
+The documentation for the Costs to Expect API can be found at [postman.costs-to-expect.com](https://postman.costs-to-expect.com?version=latest).

 ### The App